javroot/Mind_Maps/http/README.md

 hello
-every think you need to now on http for example Headers response
+everything you need to now is here on http mind map Headers response
 CSP directives